 Outsourcing arrangements are reviewed regularly and are renegotiated as appropriate.
-The most significant arrangement is for the administration of most with-profits and non-profit policies which is outsourced to Capita Limited via Aviva Administration Limited.
-Investment management for most classes of asset is outsourced to Aviva Investors Global Services Limited.
-Some of the outsourcing agreements including that with Aviva Administration Limited can be terminated on six months' notice.
-Termination of the agreement with Aviva Investors Global Services Limited requires 12 months' notice, however the agreement includes clauses which permit earlier termination in certain circumstances.
+The most significant arrangement is for the administration of most with-profits and non-profit policies which is outsourced to Diligenta Limited via Aviva Management Services UK Limited.
+Investment management for most fixed interest assets is outsourced to Aviva Investors Global Services Limited and for most equities to Schroder Investment Management Limited.
+These investment management arrangements can be terminated on six months' and twelve months' notice respectively.
+Investment management expenses are charged to Asset Share.